Get us in your inbox

 • price 2 of 4

-Sisters Renee and Tiffany Tam opened this airy, modern boutique in spring 2018.
+Sisters Renee and Tiffany Tam opened this airy, modern boutique in the spring of 2018.
 The pair grew up working in their family’s store nearby and they branched off on their own to pursue a shared passion: handcrafted silk and charmeuse kimonos.
 The vivid robes are adorned with birds and blooming botanical prints, each sketched and painted by hand.
 Though they’re created using age-old techniques, the kimonos have become popular contemporary layering pieces.

 Advertising